-JIMMY PIERSALL TODAY
+JIMMY PIERSALL REMEMBERED

 Jimmy’s book, Fear Strikes Out, was reissued in 1999, and he contributed an Afterword to the reprinting.
 But he still isn’t a fan of the movie version.
 “Anthony Perkins [who played Piersall] threw like a girl.
 He may have been the worst looking ballplayer I have ever seen.
 And the movie was much too harsh on my dad.
 It wasn’t fair to him at all.”

 Jimmy Piersall was one of the first well-known people to speak publicly on the special challenges of mental illness.
-Looking back, Jimmy is glad that he spoke widely about his personal battles.
+Looking back, Jimmy was glad that he spoke widely about his personal battles.
 His mother was treated for mental illness, and was hospitalized for long stretches when he was a youngster, so he knows first-hand of the impact on families.

-“I spoke to young people a lot when I was with the Cubs,” he says, “and I would tell them, ‘If something doesn’t feel right, it probably isn’t right.
+“I spoke to young people a lot when I was with the Cubs,” he said, “and I would tell them, ‘If something doesn’t feel right, it probably isn’t right.
 Talk to your parents, talk to your doctor.
 Reach out for help.’”

-Asked if has any message for Red Sox fans, Piersall answers, “I want them to know how much I appreciated their support and kindness over the years, especially after I was hospitalized.
+Asked if has any message for Red Sox fans, Piersall answered, “I want them to know how much I appreciated their support and kindness over the years, especially after I was hospitalized.
 They were always behind me and that meant a lot.
 I’ll always be thankful to them.”